mrafaykhan/mrafaykhan.github.io/README.md

-The website for the Universiy Maryland student, Muhammad Rafay Khan - forked from github academic pages.
+The website for the University of Maryland student, Muhammad Rafay Khan - forked from github academic pages.